 Plan Description - The City contributes to the Ohio Police and Fire Pension Fund (OP&F) sponsored healthcare program, a cost-sharing, multiple-employer defined post-employment health care plan administered by a third-party provider.
 This program is not guaranteed and is subject to change at any time upon action of the Board of Trustees.
 On January 1, 2019, OP&F implemented a new model for health care.
 Under this new model, OP&F provides eligible retirees with a fixed stipend earmarked to pay for health care and Medicare Part B reimbursements.
+OP&F contracted with a vendor who assists eligible retirees in choosing health care plans that are available where they live (both Medicare-eligible and pre-65 populations).
+A stipend funded by OP&F is available to these members through a Health Reimbursement Arrangement and can be used to reimburse retirees for qualified health care expenses.

 A retiree is eligible for the OP&F health care stipend unless they have access to any other group coverage including employer and retirement coverage.
 The eligibility of spouses and dependent children could increase the stipend amount.
 If the spouse or dependents have access to any other group coverage including employer or retirement coverage, they are not eligible for stipend support from OP&F. Even if an OP&F member or their dependents are not eligible for a stipend, they can use the services of the third-party administrator to select and enroll in a plan.
 The stipend provided by OP&F meets the definition of an Other Post Employment Benefit (OPEB) as described in Governmental Accounting Standards Board (GASB) Statement No. 75.
+OP&F maintains funds for health care in two separate accounts: one account for health care benefits and one account for Medicare Part B reimbursements.
+A separate health care trust accrual account is maintained for health care benefits under IRS Code Section 115 trust.
+IRS Code Section 401(h) account is maintained for Medicare Part B reimbursements.